Traveling to Iceland

 The main (only, really) international airport is in Keflavik, the the airport is cleverly named Keflavik/Reykjavik International Airport.
 Reykjavik, however, is just a short and scenic bus ride away, with buses leaving the airport at regular intervals.

 So, no matter where in the world you are, getting here shouldn’t be a problem.

-IceCon 2018 is held in the city center, in a walking distance from most hotels, so you won’t need to worry about renting a car.
+IceCon 2020 will be held in the city center, in a walking distance from most hotels, so you won’t need to worry about renting a car.
 If you are feeling adventurous and want to travel within the city, “Strætó” or the public bus system is the way to go.
 You can plan your travels on their website, straeto.is.

 Unfortunately, we’ve not been able to get special rates at hotels for IceCon members, due to exploding tourism; there is no off-season in Iceland anymore.
 But there are plenty of good hotels and hostels in Reykjavík with acceptable rates.
 We recommend that you book early!

 What To Do in Reykjavík